-- The point of the diminishing returns accelerates at around 1 USD per gram (see the chart).
+- Diminishing returns accelerate at around 1 USD per gram (see the chart).

 - The average price per gram of an aluminum road bike is 0.145 USD (of 53 bikes).
 This is five times lower than the average price per gram 0.739 USD of a carbon road bike (of 186 bikes).

 - Only 4 road bikes for under 999 USD (of 16 total) come with disc brakes.